 Sweep up any loose droppings in their accommodation & remove any soiled areas where they sleep.
 With their litter trays always cover fresh droppings with hay and clean the trays out every other day.

-When you groom your bunny, make sure you groom them underneath also.
-By brushing away excess fur around their bottom area will help to keep them cleaner and also help to avoid any droppings sticking to their fur.
+When you groom your rabbit make sure you groom their bottom area also.
+Brushing away excess fur around their bottom area will help to keep them cleaner and also help to avoid any droppings sticking to their fur.

 6. Use essential oils

-Citronella, Rosemary & Lavender oils can help deter flies from your bunnies accommodation.
+Citronella, Rosemary & Lavender oils can help deter flies from your rabbit’s accommodation.
 Use a good quality pure essential oil only.
-Dab drops of oil around your bunnies enclosure but only in places they cannot reach.
-Keep it away from the bunnies hay, food, water & bedding.
+Dab drops of oil around your rabbit’s enclosure but only in places they cannot reach.
+Keep it away from the rabbit’s hay, food, water & bedding.

 7. Grow some herbs

 Herbs like Basil, Rosemary and Mint also help deter flies.
-Try growing some in pots and place in front of your bunnies accommodation.
-Remember to move the pots when your bunnies are out and about as you may find you have no herbs left!
+Try growing some in pots and place in front of your rabbit’s accommodation.
+Remember to move the pots when your rabbits are out and about as you may find you have no herbs left!

 8. Keep the cobwebs

-Don’t dust away cobwebs in your bunnies enclosures.
-They will help capture those horrible flies!
+Don’t dust away cobwebs in your rabbit’s enclosure as they will help capture those horrible flies!

 Never delay in getting your rabbit to a vet if you do suspect flystrike.